DreamerLeader/vllm-ascend/mayi/README_en.md

   }'  \
 ```

-HCCL_EXEC_TIMEOUT, HCCL_CONNECT_TIMEOUT, and HCCL_IF_IP are hccl-related configurations.
+HCCL_EXEC_TIMEOUT, HCCL_CONNECT_TIMEOUT, and HCCL_IF_IP are hccl-related configurations.<br>
-Set GLOO_SOCKET_IFNAME, TP_SOCKET_IFNAME, and HCCL_SOCKET_IFNAME to the corresponding NIC.
+Set GLOO_SOCKET_IFNAME, TP_SOCKET_IFNAME, and HCCL_SOCKET_IFNAME to the corresponding NIC.<br>
 ASCEND_RT_VISIBLE_DEVICES specifies the cards on which the node run resides.
-The total number of cards equals dp x tp.
+The total number of cards equals dp x tp.<br>
-V LLM_LLMDD_CHANNEL_PORT The port number of the run node must be the same as the port number of the node in the mooncake.json file.
+V LLM_LLMDD_CHANNEL_PORT The port number of the run node must be the same as the port number of the node in the mooncake.json file.<br>
-Default configuration of OMP_PROC_BIND and OMP_NUM_THREADS
+Default configuration of OMP_PROC_BIND and OMP_NUM_THREADS<br>
-BUDGET_CONFIG_PATH specifies the path of the mooncake.json file.
+BUDGET_CONFIG_PATH specifies the path of the mooncake.json file.<br>
-Set V LLM_USE_V1 to 1.
+Set V LLM_USE_V1 to 1.<br>
-V LLM_BASE_PORT Configuring the Basic Port of the VLM
+V LLM_BASE_PORT Configuring the Basic Port of the VLM<br>
-/xxxxx/DeepSeek-V2-Lite-Chat is configured as a model that requires run.
+/xxxxx/DeepSeek-V2-Lite-Chat is configured as a model that requires run.<br>
-\--host: indicates the IP address of the node to be started.
+\--host: indicates the IP address of the node to be started.<br>
-\--port: indicates the port to be started, which corresponds to the port in step 4.
+\--port: indicates the port to be started, which corresponds to the port in step 4.<br>
 \--seed, --max-model-len, and --max-num-batched-tokens model basic configuration.
-Set this parameter based on the site requirements.
+Set this parameter based on the site requirements.<br>
-\--tensor-parallel-size: specifies the TP size.
+\--tensor-parallel-size: specifies the TP size.<br>
-\--data-parallel-size: indicates the DP size.
+\--data-parallel-size: indicates the DP size.<br>
-\--data-parallel-size-local: Same as dpsize.
+\--data-parallel-size-local: Same as dpsize.<br>
 \--data-parallel-address: indicates the IP address of the DP.
-Set this parameter to the IP address of the node.--data-parallel-rpc-port: indicates the RPC port for communication in the DP group.
+Set this parameter to the IP address of the node.--data-parallel-rpc-port: indicates the RPC port for communication in the DP group.<br>
-\--data-parallel-start-rank: indicates the first card that starts from DP and is the first card that is configured by ASCEND_RT_VISIBLE_DEVICES.
+\--data-parallel-start-rank: indicates the first card that starts from DP and is the first card that is configured by ASCEND_RT_VISIBLE_DEVICES.<br>
-\--trust-remote-code can load the local model.
+\--trust-remote-code can load the local model.<br>
-\--enforce-eager mode
+\--enforce-eager Turn off the map mode<br>
-\--gpu-memory-utilization: Percentage of video memory occupied by the card
+\--gpu-memory-utilization: Percentage of video memory occupied by the card<br>
 \--kv-transfer-config: follow kv_connector, kv_connector_module_path: mooncakeconnect, kv_buffer_device, and run on the NPU card.
 For kv_role, set kv_producer to the p node, kv_consumer to the d node, kv_parallel_size to 1, and kv_port to the port used by the node.
 For the p node, set engine_id and kv_rank to 0 and for the d node to 1.
-Configure the distributed parallel policy for the p and d nodes in the kv_connector_extra_config file based on --tensor-parallel-size and --data-parallel-size.
+Configure the distributed parallel policy for the p and d nodes in the kv_connector_extra_config file based on --tensor-parallel-size and --data-parallel-size.<br>

 ### 3. Pull up`decode`Node ###